BCG Vaccine

 The disease is spread from an infected person through the air as he/she coughs and sneezes.
 Infection with TB usually starts in the lungs and causes fever, sweating, coughing, weight loss and tiredness.
 TB can also attack other parts of the body such as the kidney, spine and brain.
 Severe infections can lead to death.

-What is the BCG Vaccine?
+What is the BCG vaccine?

 The Bacille Calmette-Guerin (BCG) vaccine protects against TB in childhood, particularly dangerous forms of TB that spread to the brain and all over the body.

-Who can get the Vaccine & when is it given?
+Who can get the vaccine & when is it given?

 Every child should get 1 dose of the BCG vaccine within the first 6 weeks of life.
 Your child can be vaccinated at birth before leaving the hospital or at the postnatal (6 weeks) clinic visit.